-The three main determinations of premium are:
+The four main determinations of premium are:

 - 1. Our assessment of your risk;

-- 2. Whether you require cover for pre-existing medical condition; and
+- 2. Whether you require cover for pre-existing medical condition;

-- 3. Government taxes and charges.
+- 3. Government taxes and charges; and

+- 4. Premium discounts.

 1. Our assessment of your risk:

 Significant factors affecting your premium include a combination of either or both of the following: